vercel/next.js/packages/next/README.md

 export default withRouter(MyLink)
 ```

 The router instance should be only used inside the client side of your app though.
-In order to prevent any error regarding this subject, when rendering the Router on the server side, use the imperatively prefetch method in the `componentDidMount()` lifecycle method.
+In order to prevent any error regarding this subject use the imperatively prefetch method in the `componentDidMount()` lifecycle method.

 ```jsx
 import React from 'react'